SamirPaulb/DSAlgo/README.md

 3. Next Permutation

-4.Inversion of Array (Using Merge Sort)
+4. Inversion of Array (Using Merge Sort)

-5.Stock Buy and Sell
+5. Stock Buy and Sell

 6. Ro tate Matrix